 Note that the padding is defined as a separate message.
 The CRC is always at the end of the packet.
 Preamble and FEC tail bits are not shown.

-Session assignment

-The session ID is reserved for future use.
-[A session ID is assigned to every new data session by the data receiving station.
-The first data fragment will announce the total number of fragments to be transmitted.
-A session ID is valid until all the data session fragments have been transmitted and successfully acknowledged, or negatively acknowledged.
-To avoid the generation of duplicate session IDs and causing conflicting data sessions near each other, the following resource allocating algorithm is proposed:

-The first session ID generated after a station’s power up, should start at zero and be incremented by one for every session ID generation request, independent of station requesting the session ID.]

 Adaptive Coding and Modulation/Rate Adaption

 The signal and interference environment are expected to change with time and location.
-The control station may measure channel quality of the received ship signal and request the ship to adjust the Link ID to maximize throughput.
-The physical channel may not be changed dynamically according to the environment, thus the physical channel in use determines the Link ID’s available for selection as determined by the physical channel bandwidth.
+The control station may use the reported CQI as well as measure the channel quality of the received ship signal and request the ship to adjust the Link ID to maximize throughput.
+The Physical Channel may not be changed dynamically according to the environment, thus the physical channel in use determines the Link ID’s available for selection as determined by the physical channel bandwidth.

-The Link ID is not allowed to be changed by a control station on failure of reception of data fragments.
+Should the Link ID be changed then re-fragmentation of the data payload is required.
+Re-fragmentation should start at the first fragment that has not been successfully transmitted.
 This is because the overall data payload is fragmented based on the Link ID used during a data transfer and the fragmentation cannot be re-adjusted for individual fragments in a data transfer.